 Microsoft needs no introduction, and in fact, their Dynamics CRM is nearly as famous as Salesforce.
 Of course, the immediate advantage of using the tech giant’s own solution is that you get seamless integration with other Microsoft products.

 And as for contact management, everything is included.
-You can keep emails, sales deals, websites, and addresses, including a neat Google Map plugin, to visualize their location.
+You can keep emails, sales deals, websites, and addresses, including a neat Google Map plugin, to visualise their location.

 Best of all, Act!
-Growth Suite starts at a very competitive $25 per user per month, including free support and very generous email send limits.
+CRM starts at a very competitive £15 per user per month, including digital support and very generous email send limits.

 Click here to get started with your free trial of Act!
-Growth Suite!
+CRM!